 This 13 weeks shoe course has been the core offering of ARSUTORIA for more than 60 years.
 Objective of the course is to teach footwear pattern making techniques.

 Attention!
-The January and April 2017 Sessions are sold out.
-Next available session is August 28th, 2017
+The 2017 Sessions are sold out.
+Next available session is January 2018

 The pattern engineer is the professional that translates the ideas of the designer into a product.
 His main responsibility is the engineering of the patterns for upper and lining.
 He also needs to have a good knowledge of: